ambrosia13/HoneyShaders/README.md

 ## Currently adds:

-- Bloom
+- Bloom that applies to both terrain and the sun & moon
 - Translucent & in-fluid blur
 - More is planned!

 ## Known issues:

 - Bloom "lags" behind the original image
-- Hand bloom currently doesn't work and things will be weird in some interactions regarding bloom
+- Hand bloom currently doesn't work properly and some objects will look weird with bloom.
-- Some visual artifacts
+- Some visual artifacts & probably poor performance
-- The shader is generally very incomplete, but is suitable for normal gameplay.
-I wouldn't recommend using it if you want purely beautiful visuals.
+- The shaderpack is generally very incomplete, but is suitable for normal gameplay.
+I wouldn't recommend using it if you want pretty images.

 # Credits